47degrees/arrow-architecture/src/main/ank/README.md

 ## Support Async/Non-Blocking Popular data types

+^ This is impure because throws exceptions and eagerly evaluates effects ^ In typed FP we make emphasis in controlled effect evaluation.

-A initial impure implementation that blocks and throws exception
+A initial impure implementation that blocks and throws exceptions

 ```kotlin:ank
 import arrow.intro.Gist